grimlor/OnionArchitecture/Dependency Resolution/Dependency Resolution ReadMe.txt

 external resolution.
 Rather, implement a factory for such events or simply instantiate the object fulfilling the contract in the interface.
 If the interface is anticipated to be needed in other projects, promote it to Core.

-Be sure to change the project's build target to the UI project's bin folder.